 There is a station nearby called Al Fahidi, and with water, wet wipes, and sunglasses as a must because of the weather (at least in the summer), you will reach Bastakiya in few minutes.

-It reflects typical settlement with small houses and wind towers which were channeling the breeze down, cooling wide courtyards; with narrow passages; old craftsman shops in traditional environment; calligraphy store; small Coffee Museum; impressive white mosque; old style hotel etc. There, you will find a part of the old wall that dates back to the end of the 19th century, encircling the city at the time.
+It reflects typical settlements with small houses and wind towers which were channeling the breeze down, cooling wide courtyards; with narrow passages; old craftsman shops in the traditional environment; calligraphy store; small Coffee Museum; impressive white mosque; old-style hotel, etc. There, you will find a part of the old wall that dates back to the end of the 19th century, encircling the city at the time.

 Bastakiya was named after Bastak area of southern Iran.
 Traders from Bastak were encouraged to settle here by tax concessions at the beginning of the 20th century.

-After a nice stroll around Bastakiya, while the heat sneaks up from above and bellow, take a break for tea or coffee in a typical Arabic (air conditioned) cafe.
+After a nice stroll around Bastakiya, while the heat sneaks up from above and below, take a break for tea or coffee in a typical Arabic (air-conditioned) cafe.

 And then, not very far from there, there is a museum you were recommended to visit.
 Located in the old Al Fahidi Fort from 1787, it offers all you can find regarding Dubai’s history and heritage.

-It should be said that those who live and work in Dubai, not being Emiratis, have just smiled to the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for a bit more than 40 years and everything you see is recent.
+It should be said that those who live and work in Dubai, not being Emiratis, have just smiled at the idea of anything in Dubai possibly dating back to the 18th century: „The whole country exists for a bit more than 40 years and everything you see is recent.
 Half of the city didn’t exist just a decade ago!
 There might have been a fort there, but it is surely long gone.“

 Al Fahidi Fort did exist at the spot and it was the ruler’s residency and pillar of defense not far from the Gulf.
-In 1970 it was renovated and turned into the museum.
-I barely got out of the group of excited Japanese tourists who were moving slowly in densely packed circle, flashing their cameras all around.
+In 1970 it was renovated and turned into a museum.
+I barely got out of the group of excited Japanese tourists who were moving slowly in a densely packed circle, flashing their cameras all around.

 Replicas of old Arab houses are displayed in the courtyard, covered with reed, fireplace in the middle, maybe a bed or a large pillow on the floor.